bartvanerp/SPSsite/content/courses/5cta0/5cta0_part2.md

 Typically, the base station sends a fixed and known training sequence of length $N$ at the beginning of a transmission.
 The task of a frequency offset estimator is now to determine the frequency mismatch based on the first N symbols.
 Note that noise impairs the signal.
 The noise itself is a random variable, and thus, each new observation of the training sequence will result in a different estimate.

----
+--- -->

-In general, we wish to determine an unknown parameter $\theta$.
-However, this parameter is not directly observable; instead, some observations are available, represented by a vector $\mathbf{x}$.
+Estimation theory is ubiquitous in our daily life and plays a fundamental role in many applications.
+The main objective of estimation theory is to infer the value of a parameter $\theta$. from some observations, which are represented by a vector $\mathbf{x}$ .
 These observations are random variables whose PDF depends on the unknown parameter.
 Thus, we denote the PDF as $p(\mathbf{x}; \theta)$ to emphasize its dependency on the parameter $\theta$.

 ---